MarcusWolschon/osmeditor4android/documentation/docs/help/es/Introduction.md

+_Before we start: most screens have links in the menu to the on-device help system giving you direct access to information relevant for the current context, you can easily navigate back to this text too.
+If you have a larger device, for example a tablet, you can open the help system in a separate split window.
+All the help texts and more (FAQs, tutorials) can be found on the [Vespucci documentation site](https://vespucci.io/) too._

 # Introducción a Vespucci

 Vespucci es un editor OpenStreetMap con todas las funciones que admite la mayoría de las operaciones que proporcionan los editores de escritorio.
 Se ha probado con éxito en Android 2.3 a 10.0 de Google y en varias variantes basadas en AOSP.
 Una advertencia: aunque las capacidades de los dispositivos móviles se han puesto al día con sus rivales de escritorio, particularmente los dispositivos más antiguos tienen una memoria muy limitada disponible y tienden a ser bastante lentos.
 Debe tener esto en cuenta al usar Vespucci y mantener, por ejemplo, las áreas que está editando a un tamaño razonable.

-## Utilizar por primera vez

-Al iniciarse, Vespucci le muestra el cuadro de diálogo "Descargar otra ubicación" / "Área de carga" después de solicitar los permisos necesarios y mostrar un mensaje de bienvenida.
-Si tiene coordenadas mostradas y desea descargar de inmediato, puede seleccionar la opción adecuada y establecer el radio alrededor de la ubicación que desea descargar.
-No seleccione un área grande en dispositivos lentos.

-Como alternativa, puede cerrar el cuadro de diálogo presionando el botón "Ir al mapa" y desplazarse y hacer zoom a la ubicación que desea editar y luego descargar los datos (Ver más abajo: "Edición con Vespucci").

 ## Editando con Vespucci